 In 2024, there was a major breakthrough in developing a new strategy for lowering Lp(a) levels.
-Results of clinical research phase II with the first oral agent, muvalaplin, were published, and the new therapy based on gene editing was revealed in preclinical studies (161,162).
+Results of phase II clinical research with the first oral agent, muvalaplin, were published, and the new therapy based on gene editing was revealed in preclinical studies [161, 162].
 Muvalaplin, developed by Elly Lily, is a small molecule inhibitor of Lp(a) synthesis, lowering Lp(a) levels by binding to apo(a) KIV7 and KIV8.
-This interaction sterically hinders the covalent attachment of apo(a) to apoB, thereby reducing Lp(a) formation (163).
-Findings from a phase I study (NCT04472676) demonstrated that the treatment was well-tolerated and achieved a maximum reduction in Lp(a) levels ranging from 63% to 65% (161).
-The phase II KRAKEN trial with muvalaplin (NCT05563246) enrolled 233 participants (median age 66 with lipoprotein(a) nmol/L and ASCVD, diabetes. familial years) ≥175 or hypercholesterolemia.
+This interaction sterically hinders the covalent attachment of apo(a) to apoB, thereby reducing Lp(a) formation [163].
+Findings from a phase I study (NCT04472676) demonstrated that the treatment was well tolerated and achieved a maximum reduction in Lp(a) levels ranging from 63% to 65% [161].
+The phase II KRAKEN trial with muvalaplin (NCT05563246) enrolled 233 participants (median age 66 years) with lipoprotein(a) $\geq$ 175 nmol/l and ASCVD, diabetes, or familial hypercholesterolemia.
 Treatment was for 12 weeks.
-Muvalaplin was well tolerated and caused placebo-adjusted reductions in lipoprotein(a) of 47.6% (95% CI, 35.1%-57.7%), 81.7% (95% CI, 78.1%-84.6%), and 85.8% (95% CI, 83.1%-88.0%) for the dose of 10 mg/d, 60 mg/d, and 240mg/d, respectively (164).
+Muvalaplin was well tolerated and caused placebo-adjusted reductions in lipoprotein(a) of 47.6% (95% CI: 35.1-57.7%), 81.7% (95% CI: 78.1-84.6%), and 85.8% (95% CI: 83.1-88.0%) for the dose of 10 mg/day, 60 mg/day, and 240 mg/day, respectively [164].

-As available commercial Lp(a) assays measure total apo(a), apo(a) in the Lp(a) particle, and apo(a) that is not bound to apoB, and may be insufficient to accurately measure Lp(a) concentrations, especially after muvalaplin treatment taking into consideration its mechanism of action where apo(a)-muvalaplin complexes in circulation might be detected.
-Swearingen et al. (43) introduced an innovative immunoassay designed to measure only Lp(a) particles.
+Available commercial Lp(a) assays measure total apo(a), apo(a) in the Lp(a) particle, and apo(a) that is not bound to apoB, and may be insufficient to accurately measure Lp(a) concentrations, especially after muvalaplin treatment, taking into consideration its mechanism of action where apo(a)muvalaplin complexes in circulation might be detected.
+Swearingen et al. [43] introduced an innovative immunoassay designed to measure only Lp(a) particles.
 This particle-specific electrochemiluminescent (ECL) immunoassay employs an anti-apo(a) capture antibody that targets a common epitope found in KIV7, KIV8, and KIV9, ensuring isoform insensitivity.
 Detection is achieved using an anti-apoB monoclonal antibody, preventing the assay from identifying unbound apo(a).
-Recent study evaluated the Lp(a)-lowering effects of two therapeutics with distinct mechanisms of action: lepodisiran and muvalaplin.
-Results revealed that the commercial assay measuring total apo(a) underestimated the Lp(a)-lowering efficacy of muvalaplin compared to the intact Lp(a) assay, which specifically measures Lp(a) particles.
-However, the Lp(a)-lowering impact of lepodisiran was found to be clinically comparable between the intact Lp(a) assay and the commercial assay (43).
+A recent study evaluated the Lp(a)-lowering effects of two therapeutics with distinct mechanisms of action: lepodisiran and muvalaplin.
+The results revealed that the commercial assay measuring total apo(a) underestimated the Lp(a)-lowering efficacy of muvalaplin compared to the intact Lp(a) assay, which specifically measures Lp(a) particles.
+However, the Lp(a)-lowering impact of lepodisiran was found to be clinically comparable between the intact Lp(a) assay and the commercial assay [43].

-CTX320[TM] is an experimental CRISPR/Cas9-based gene editing therapy designed to target and disable the apo(a) component of Lp(a) production in the liver.
+CTX320 is an experimental CRISPR/Cas9-based gene editing therapy designed to target and disable the apo(a) component of Lp(a) production in the liver.
 The therapy utilizes lipid nanoparticles to deliver Cas9 mRNA and guide RNA (gRNA) directly into the body.
-CTX320 has the potential to permanently reduce Lp(a) after a one-time treatment (162).
-Preclinical studies in non-human primates demonstrated that CTX320 reduced Lp(a) levels in a dose-dependent manner, achieving approximately 20%, 80%, and 90% reductions from baseline at doses of 0.5, 1.5, and 3 mg/kg, respectively (156).
-In a separate ongoing study, a single infusion of CTX320 at 2 mg/kg resulted in a ~94% reduction in Lp(a) levels by Day 14, with this reduction maintained through Day 224.
-The therapy was well-tolerated in these studies and showed a durable lowering of plasma Lp(a).
-As a result, CTX320 is being prepared for advancement to phase I clinical trials (165).
+CTX320 has the potential to permanently reduce Lp(a) after a one-time treatment [162].
+Preclinical studies in non-human primates demonstrated that CTX320 reduced Lp(a) levels in a dose-dependent manner, achieving approximately 20%, 80%, and 90% reductions from baseline at doses of 0.5, 1.5, and 3 mg/kg, respectively [156].
+In a separate ongoing study, a single infusion of CTX320 at 2 mg/kg resulted in a ~94% reduction in Lp(a) levels by day 14, with this reduction maintained until day 224.
+The therapy was well tolerated in these studies and showed a durable lowering of plasma Lp(a).
+As a result, CTX320 is being prepared for advancement to phase I clinical trials [165].